idvorkin/idvorkin.github.io/_posts/2018-06-7-my-perfect-job.md

 ### B2C, B2B, Infrastructure?
 B2C

 At this point in my career I'm interested in making the lives of others better.
 Right now, I'd like to do this via consumer software.

-### Product Domain?
-Well being, Productivity and Natural Language Processing

-As a human, I'm incredibly passionate about well being.
-I'm excited about the whole field from nurturing mindfulness, increasing satisfaction, to solving loneliness and enabling self-reflection.

-Such jobs are rare, so if that's something you need help delivering on, please reach out immediately.

-I'm also very excited by Natural Language Processing and Productivity so if you need help delivering them reach out immediately!

 ### Technologist or Entrepreneur: Entrepreneur